 More and more, companies with smaller cap tables—such as family-owned businesses and PE-owned portfolio companies—utilize professional shareholder representation to manage the post-closing process following the closing of an M&A transaction.
 While counsel may often outsource the shareholder representative function on deals with a large number of shareholders, there are myriad reasons to avoid serving as a volunteer shareholder representative.

 Why?
 The role of shareholder representative comes with a number of duties, obligations, and responsibilities.
-Sellers and their counsel who scrutinize the risks and legal responsibilities of taking on the role typically choose not to to avoid unnecessary (and uninsurable) personal risk, the time commitment, and the distraction.
+Sellers and their counsel who scrutinize the risks and legal responsibilities of taking on the role typically choose to avoid unnecessary (and uninsurable) personal risk, the time commitment, and the distraction.
 Most sellers quickly conclude that the benefits of hiring a professional far outweigh the modest cost.

 Seller executives and board members, who have built their success knowing when to hire professionals, can be tempted to take on the role of shareholder representative.
 Here are five (excellent) reasons to avoid the role of shareholder representative: